 - 1. All of the equipment cabinets in the labs are locked.
 A complete inventory of the equipment is available on D2L.
 You will automatically receive a failing grade for the course if I find that you have tampered with any of the locks.
-You may also be evicted from the Physics program after an inquiry into the nature of the crime.
+This constitutes unprofessional conduct, and you may also be dismissed from the Physics program after an inquiry into the nature of the crime.
 (See the Physics Student Handbook.) - 2.
-I will be available at the following times each week to release equipment and take equipment in return.
+I will be available during my office hours to release equipment and take equipment in return.